molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified:</span> They're on the [waterfall](https://en.wikipedia.org/wiki/Waterfall_model), John.

-<span class="transcript-speaker">Monster:</span> Earlier in the call we were talking about, you know, the legacy of the Russian dev team and <span class="transcript-note">[crosstalk]</span>
+<span class="transcript-speaker">Monster:</span> Earlier in the call we were talking about, you know, the legacy of the Russian dev team and...

 <span class="transcript-speaker">Jackson:</span> <span class="transcript-note">[laughing]</span> the Russian dev team, damn.

-<span class="transcript-speaker">Monster:</span> ...we've done a lot of acquisitions over the years, and we are substantially retooling.
+<span class="transcript-speaker">Monster:</span> ...we've done a lot of acquisitions in the last few years, and we are substantially retooling.
 But that legacy code of the Epik registrar, all of that is being replaced.

-<span class="transcript-speaker">Unidentified:</span> What's your backend, John?
+<span class="transcript-speaker">Unidentified, SC3:01:09:</span> What's your backend, John?
 Er, what's your backend, Rob?

 <span class="transcript-speaker">Monster:</span> Yeah.

 <span class="transcript-speaker">Unidentified:</span> What's your backend?

-<span class="transcript-speaker">Monster:</span> For those of you who want to do a deep dive on tech, I have really talented guys that I'll be happy to do a breakout session with.
+<span class="transcript-speaker">Monster, SC3:01:16:</span> For those of you who want to do a deep dive on tech, I have really talented guys that I'll be happy to do a breakout session with.
 I think they'll be fascinating.
 So if you have an interest in doing...

 <span class="transcript-speaker">Jackson:</span> [Open-source](https://en.wikipedia.org/wiki/Open_source) your stack, Rob.